-Through the process of developing the SMART City program, we have identified the City's most pressing challenges related to transportation: freight movement in North Denver (IV-2); pedestrian and bicycle safety throughout Denver (IV-3): improving capabilities of our TMC by enabling better communication with the traveling public today simultaneously preparing for transformational capabilities enabled by CV technology (IV-1).
-These projects will support USDOT priorities, including: 1) transportation elements associated with Smart Cities. systemic applied pedestrian crossing technology, 3) traffic signal acquisition, analysis, management and 4) incorporation of CV technology in public sector and first responder fleets.
+Through the process of developing the SMART City program, we have identified the City's most pressing challenges related to transportation: freight movement in North Denver (IV-2); pedestrian and bicycle safety throughout Denver (IV-3): and improving capabilities of our TMC by enabling better communication with the traveling public today and simultaneously preparing for the transformational capabilities enabled by CV technology (IV-1).
+These projects will support USDOT priorities, including: 1) transportation elements associated with Smart Cities.
+2) systemic applied pedestrian crossing technology, 3) traffic signal data acquisition, analysis, and management and 4) incorporation of CV technology in public sector and first responder fleets.